-In 1837 the Dakota Indians signed a treaty ceding their lands on the east side of the Mississippi River.
-Before even this treaty was ratified, individual traders, mostly whiskey sellers, began staking claims along the east side of the Mississippi River near Fort Snelling and Mendota.
+In 1837 the Dakota people signed a treaty ceding their lands on the east side of the Mississippi River.
+Before this treaty was even ratified, individual traders, mostly whiskey sellers, began staking claims along the east side of the Mississippi River near Fort Snelling and Mendota.
 One such claim was made by a Canadian Voyageur named Pierre Parrant who was fortunate enough to stake a claim at the present site of the city of St. Paul.

 Within a few years Parrant lost his claim, but the settlement around him adopted his nickname, Pig’s Eye, which was based on his peculiar facial appearance.
 The region became further settled when, in May of 1840, all squatters living near Fort Snelling were forced to move beyond the boundaries of the Fort Snelling military reserve.
 Many of them took up residence along the river where Parrant’s original claim had stood.
 Then, in October 1841, Reverend Lucian Galtier who had been stationed at Mendota, built a rude log chapel in the growing settlement along the river which he dedicated to the apostle Saint Paul.
 The church stood at a landing and so the place went from being called Pig’s Eye to St. Paul’s Landing and then finally St. Paul.